The AAMC Research and Action Institute

 The pandemic underscored the need to address the nation’s existing challenges of widespread health disparities, expanding access to care, rising health care costs, and public health infrastructure.

-The institute regularly produces original research and white paper briefs on topics including, but not limited to, the ones listed above.
-From time to time, the Institute will also provide practical guidance to the general public on complex public health issues.
+The institute regularly produces original research and issue briefs.
+From time to time, the institute will also provide practical guidance to the general public on complex public health issues.

 Keep up with the Institute